recardona/Java-FOPL/README.md

 If you want to see an example of things you can do with this code base, consult the `testsrc` folder for example codes.
 In there you'll find examples of both [unification](https://en.wikipedia.org/wiki/Unification_%28computer_science%29) and [resolution](https://en.wikipedia.org/wiki/SLD_resolution), under `UnifiableTest.java` and `AbstractSolutionNodeTest.java` respectively.

+## Special Thanks

+To [AI Algorithms, Data Structures, and Idioms in Prolog, Lisp, and Java by Luger and Stubblefield](http://www.amazon.com/Algorithms-Data-Structures-Idioms-Prolog/dp/0136070477), which outlined a great deal of the architecture for the code base in this repository.

 # License

 The MIT License (See LICENSE.md)